Eunicidae: Taxonomy

+The trace fossil ichnotaxon Lepidenteron lewesiensis likely corresponds to the fossilized burrow of a eunicid.
+These burrows are often lined with the fossilized remains of the prey of their occupant, which include a diversity of fish taxa.
+The appearance of an elongate burrow fully lined with fish bones can cause these burrows to be easily mistaken for the complete skeleton of an eel-like fish.

 Anatomy

 Segmented body

-Eunicids can contain up to 1500 segments and span from 10 mm to 6 m in length.
 Members of the Eunicidae family are distinguished from other families in Eunicida by having a rear segment with 1-3 antennae and no ringed bases on their antennae.
 The first body segment of Eunicidae is either whole or consists of two lobes.
 The gills of live specimens are typically identifiable by their bright red colour.

 Head and jaws

 A pair of slender and cylindrical sensory appendages are typically situated near the head of Eunicidae.
 The lips of Eunicidae can be either reduced or well-developed.
 In the Eunice species, worms have five appendages on two elongated segmented appendages and three antennae near their heads.
 This feature is not part of the anatomy of all genera in the Eunicidae family.
 Eunicidae jaws are typically well developed and partly visible on the underside of the worm or on its surface at the front of the mouth in a complex structure.